Understanding the stages of female puberty

 Stage 2: the early signs

 The onset of physical signs of puberty varies but typically begins around 8 to 11 years old in children AFAB.
+If puberty starts earlier than this, you might want to learn more about "precocious puberty".
 The first sign is usually the development of breast "buds," which are small lumps under one or both nipples.
 This stage is known as Thelarche.
 Pubic hair may also start to grow.
 It can be helpful to reassure your child that these changes are a completely normal part of growing up.

 Stage 3: developmental milestones